KerosuoLab/Shapemetrics/README.md

 ### Pixel value thresholding

 First, we set the pixel thresholding values.
 These values are pixel values between 0 and 1.
-To reach high accuracy in segmentation we introduce four different values in our code and later we choose the best of them.
+To reach high accuracy in segmentation, we introduce four different values and then choose the value which returns the best result.
 ```
 seg1 = pred>0.7;
 seg2 = pred>0.8;
 seg3 = pred>0.9;
 seg4 = pred>0.95;
 ```
-In our code, we go through all these values by visualizing them one by one (code section 4.2).
-Here we show two examples of visualization
+Go through all these values by visualizing them one by one (code Section 4.2).
+Here we show three examples of visualization:

 *For threshold value >0.8*
  ```